pineunity/apmec/doc/source/contributor/vnfd_template_parameterization.rst

-VNFD Template Parameterization
+MEAD Template Parameterization
 ==============================

 Overview
 --------

-Parameterization allows for the ability to use a single VNFD to be deployed multiple times with different values for the VDU parameters provided at deploy time.
-In contrast, a non-parameterized VNFD has static values for the parameters that might limit the number of concurrent VNFs that can be deployed using a single VNFD.
+Parameterization allows for the ability to use a single MEAD to be deployed multiple times with different values for the VDU parameters provided at deploy time.
+In contrast, a non-parameterized MEAD has static values for the parameters that might limit the number of concurrent VNFs that can be deployed using a single MEAD.
 For example, deploying an instance of a non-parameterized template that has fixed IP addresses specified for network interface a second time without deleting the first instance of VNF would lead to an error.

-Non-parameterized VNFD template
+Non-parameterized MEAD template
 -------------------------------

-Find below an example of a non-parameterized VNFD where the text italicized are the VDU parameters and text in bold are the values for those VDU parameters that get applied to the VDU when this template is deployed.
+Find below an example of a non-parameterized MEAD where the text italicized are the VDU parameters and text in bold are the values for those VDU parameters that get applied to the VDU when this template is deployed.
 The next section will illustrate how the below non-parameterized template